 The public keys in the temporary certificates and the private keys in the microchip cannot be renewed.
-The creation of a new key pair requires a new temporary certificate.

 The renewal of the temporary certificate adheres to the same procedures as when applying for the certificate for the first time.

 3.4 Identification of the requester of revocation